 Be informed about your options.
 The following resources can help you learn about different non-academic career paths.

-- Identify 2-3 industries of interest using our Industry-specific resource pages
+- Identify 2-3 industries of interest using our Career Specific Resource pages

 - Find graduates of your program and where they work: